mellisphera/mellisphera-api/README.md

 ### Configuration
-configure the API with the `application.properties` file There is a template of this file into the setup folder
+Configure the API with the `application.properties` file There is a template of this file into the setup folder
    ```
     cp ./setup/application.properties /src/main/ressources